Book beachfront vacation rental condos, lodging, and more on Airbnb

 Guests agree: these stays are highly rated for location, cleanliness, and more.

-Stylish Skyline Studio w Free Building AmenitiesRight in the centre of Waikiki, glancing at Ala Wai canal, a simple interior and cool ambiance merge easily into this compact studio with a flair for Hawaiian Aloha living.
+Stylish Skyline Studio w Free Building AmenitiesRight in the centre of Waikiki, glancing at the Ala Wai canal, a simple interior and cool ambience merge easily into this compact studio with a flair for Hawaiian Aloha living.
 No fuss with the bus here since most of the famous Waikiki attractions are a walking distance away.
-The desirable location is close to Waikiki strip, with the famous beach an easy 20 minutes walk.
+The desirable location is close to the Waikiki strip, with the beach an easy 20 minutes walk.
 The nearest sandy dream, a block away.
-Shared building amenities, a pool, a gym, washer/dryer, paid parking.
+Shared building amenities, a pool, a gym, washer/dryer, paid parking!
 Mahalo!
 Welcome!